 Use your collaboration data to create purposeful zones:

-• Collaboration areas: For teamwork and brainstorming sessions
+- Collaboration areas: Open spaces for teamwork and brainstorming sessions

-• Meeting spaces: Bookable meeting rooms for private discussions and client calls
+- Meeting spaces: Bookable rooms for private discussions and client calls

-• Team neighborhoods: Semi-dedicated areas where teams can book hot desks together
+- Team neighborhoods: Semi-dedicated areas where teams can book desks together

 Size each zone based on actual usage data, not gut feelings.
-Pay attention to how teams naturally cluster.
 If marketing and design frequently collaborate, consider placing their neighborhoods adjacent to shared collaboration spaces.
+For more on this, see our guide to office space planning.

 Step 4: Choose the right technology

-Your desk booking software should provide actionable data, not just booking capability.
+Your desk booking software should provide actionable data, not booking capability alone.
 Essential features include:

-• Integration capabilities with your existing workplace tools
+- Integration with your existing workplace tools (Slack, Teams, Outlook, HRIS)

 Step 5: Establish clear policies based on usage patterns